 What can happen: pethidine, epidural anaesthetics etc cross the placenta into your baby’s bloodstream.
 He may feel groggy and have difficulty coordinating latching on and sucking at the breast for up to two weeks after the birth.

 What you can do: Using non-medical pain relief such as water, massage, moving around and TENS can reduce your need for medical pain relief.
 If your baby is affected by medications, keep him in skin-to-skin contact as much as possible, even when he’s asleep.
 Use Biological Nurturing™ laid back breastfeeding positions so you can watch for baby feeding reflex cues like mouthing movements, lip twitches or sucking whilst asleep and help him take the breast.
-Until he is feeding well, frequently express drops of your colostrum directly into his mouth.
+Until they are feeding well, frequently express drops of your colostrum directly into their mouth.

 Intravenous (IV) drips

 What can happen: IV drips are used for certain induced births and caesarean births.
 Fluid from IV drips may cause engorgement in the early days.
 This makes it difficult for your baby to latch on deeply at the breast and may lead to nipple damage.
-His birth weight may also be higher from any excess fluid which he then loses in the first few days.
+Their birth weight may also be higher from any excess fluid which they then lose in the first few days.